spacemyte/gfcbot/DEPLOYMENT.md

 - Check Railway logs for errors
 - Verify all environment variables are set correctly
-- Ensure Supabase is accessible
+- Ensure PostgreSQL is accessible

 ### OAuth login fails